 Wikipedia - United Arab Emirates

-UAE Government - Sheikh Khalifa Bin Zayed, President
+Sheikh Khalifa Bin Zayed, President of the UAE

 Wikipedia - Abu Dhabi